sstok/park-manager/src/Component/Security/README.md

 Park-Manager Security Component
 ===============================

-The Park-Manager Security Component of the Park-Manager platform.
+The Security Component of the Park-Manager platform.

 See resources for more information.